sagashrimproll/NUHire/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit and save the file.

+## Technical Specifications:

+For technical specs about how the frontend backend and api work together along with how the database is consutrcted and data being stored; please refer to this page here: [Technical Specs](TECHNICAL_SPECS.md)

 ## Usage